Blotch3D/Blotch3D/README.md

-In those cases, you can either live with the artifacts, or beyond that at a minimum you will have to control translucent sprite drawing order (draw all opaque sprites normally, and then draw translucent sprites far to near).
+In those cases, you can either live with the artifacts, or beyond that at a minimum you will have to control translucent sprite drawing order (draw all opaque sprites normally, and then draw translucent sprites far to near), which will take care of all artifacts except those that occur when sprites intersect or two surfaces of a single sprite occupy the same screen pixel.
 For some scenes it might be worth it to draw without updating the depth buffer at all (do a
 \"Graphics.GraphicsDevice.DepthStencilState =
 Graphics.DepthStencilStateDisabled" in the BlSprite.PreDraw delegate,
 and set it back to DepthStencilStateEnabled in the BlSprite.DrawCleanup